 Building Excellent Schools (BES) serves as a national model for supporting excellence in public education through the national charter school movement.
 BES focuses on improving urban education by providing support for designing, launching and sustaining urban charter schools (independently-managed public schools).
 Nashville Prep’s Founder, Ravi Gupta, was a Fellow with BES in 2010-11 and continues to work closely with the BES team.

 The Frist Foundation is dedicated to sustaining and improving the quality of life in Nashville, Tennessee.
 As one of the larger foundations in Tennessee, it has been a philanthropic leader, serving as initiator, convener and catalyst among donors and nonprofit organizations.

 Teach For America is growing the movement of teacher-leaders who work to ensure that kids growing up in poverty get an excellent education.
-Nashville Prep has two Teach for America Corps members on staff, three Teach for America alumni on staff and one Teach for America staff member on its Board if Directors.
+Nashville Prep has eleven Teach for America Corps members on staff, eight Teach for America alumni on staff and one Teach for America staff member on its Board if Directors.

 The Tennessee Charter School Incubator was launched in 2009, under the leadership of Nashville Mayor Karl Dean, to support and fund the development of high-performing public charter schools in Metro Nashville.
 The Incubator focuses primarily on helping entrepreneurs and educators launch new charter schools, providing them with support services during their first several years of operation.
 Nashville Prep is the first of two schools launched by the incubator.

 The Walton Family Foundation pursues a philanthropic mission established by Sam and Helen Walton, and includes a focus on systematic reform in education, as well as a Charter School Initiative with both planning and start-up grant support.